hyperoslo/Orchestra/README.md

 ## License

-**Jukebox** is available under the MIT license.
+**Orchestra** is available under the MIT license.
 See the LICENSE file for more info.